Keeping a positive outlook is important, but not always easy. If you can, try doing things that made you happy before transplant.

 - Connect with others with CF who have had the same experience you have had using CF Peer Connect.
 CF Peer Connect is a one-to-one peer mentoring program for adults with CF and their family members.

-- You can also connect with and learn from many others at one time by attending virtual events, including CF MiniCon: Transplant.
+- You can also connect with and learn from many others at one time by attending community conferences, including NextBreath, which provide an opportunity for the CF community to connect, share, and learn from peers through open and honest dialogue.

 I think it's best when clinicians encourage transplant patients to explore ways to preserve their mental health when undergoing such a life-changing -- yet possibly traumatic -- experience.
 Meanwhile, patients should consider the circumstances in which they will be able to implement activities and have several alternatives.